 The current purpose of the BC Performance Program is to provide competitive level athletes with funding to assist with expenses related to attending the Canadian National Target Championships.
 BC archers interested in being a member of the Performance Program will need to meet specific criteria.

 - Equipment divisions: only the Recurve and Compound equipment divisions are accepted (Compound Unlimited, Barebow, etc, do not qualify for this program)

-- Gender divisions: both Male and Female athletes qualify
+- Gender divisions: both Men and Women athletes qualify

 - Level of Competition: the archer should be following the “Train to Compete” and/or “Shoot to Excel” stages of the Long Term Archer Development model (LTAD), which can be found on the Administration page.

-- Potential to be chosen to the Provincial team attending the Nationals, and therefore eligible for financial assistance through the BC Archery Association National Team funding
+- Potential to be chosen to the Provincial team attending the Nationals, and therefore eligible for financial assistance through the BC Archery Performance Team funding

 - If not selected to the Performance TEAM and attend Nationals, by being a member of the BCPP you may be eligible for financial assistance through the Athlete Funding program.

 - Opportunity to take part in upcoming athlete development clinics sponsored by BC Archery